We always love hearing from you, no matter where you are or what you do, whether you use our Seaperia or not.

-We have sold our farm & comments have been made about it's healthy looking grass and now that it is dug up the soil, sadly it is no longer going 2 b organic.
+We have sold our farm & comments have been made about it's healthy looking grass and, now that it is dug up, the soil - sadly it is no longer going to be organic.

 I am hoping to still grow some hay (on a smaller scale).
-I will b in touch with u when I get organized to purchase your product.
-I have had neighbors comment, "ok, so what about the weeds etc. how does organic stop those"?
+I will be in touch with you when I get organized to purchase your product.
+I have had neighbours comment, "ok, so what about the weeds etc. how does organic stop those"?

 I wasn't always organic & have farmed the other way.
 I won't go back.
 Healthier for human, animal and absolutely better for the environment.
-Every one person who steps up & gives it a go will b surprised.
-It is good gear, cost effective & it works.
+Every one person who steps up & gives it a go will be surprised.
+It is good gear, cost effective & it works."

 Maree, we think you are fabulous!